 Scutariella Japonica is one of the most common parasites for shrimps.
 It needs immediate actions too.
 Scutariella is a type of nematode parasite.
 Though they are classified as flatworms, they behave in a different way.

-Scutariella Japonica takes the shrimp as a carrier and live on the body of the shrimp.
-They usually live inside the gills or mantle of the cherry shrimp.
+Scutariella Japonica takes the shrimp as a carrier and lives on the shrimp’s body.
+It usually lives inside the gills or mantle of the cherry shrimp.
 The most common infected areas are the shrimp’s rostrum or between the eyes.
-However, on rare occasions, you can see these bacteria on the shrimp’s leg and other body parts.
+However, you can see these bacteria on the shrimp’s leg and other body parts on rare occasions.

-The parasite also lay eggs inside the shrimp’s gill plate.
-The eggs are visible in rows behind the gill chamber of the shrimps.
-The eggs appear as white dots.
-The shrimps can get rid of the parasites when they molt.
+The parasite also lays eggs inside the shrimp’s gill plate.
+The eggs are visible in rows behind the shrimp’s gill chamber and appear as white dots.
+The shrimp can get rid of the parasites when they molt.
 With the old exoskeleton, the shrimp get rid of Scutariella Japonica.
 However, if the old exoskeleton is not taken out of the tank, the parasites can host on another living body or shrimp.

 Scutariella Japonica is not deadly to the shrimps.
 Meaning, they will not kill the host or the shrimp unless they get very high in number.
 When severely infested, they interfere with the shrimp’s breathing and mobility.